paypal/paypal-checkout-components/docs/button.md

 }, '#myContainerElement');
 ```

-### Server side Payment Create and Execute
+### Advanced Integration

-It's also possible to create and execute payments on your server side, using this component.
+It's also possible to create and execute payments by calling the [PayPal REST API](./paypal-rest-api.md) from your

-For payment token and creation, see [PayPal REST API](./paypal-rest-api.md).
+server side, rather than specifying the payment details inline on your client side.

+With this integration, we use `paymentToken` to call our server, then create a payment token using the REST api, and
+we listen for `onPaymentAuthorize` to call our server again, and execute the payment using the REST api.

 ```javascript
 ppxo.PayPalButton.render({